ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/data/cgit/root-README.md

 ```

 If you're on Tor, you can use this command as a base for cloning each repo.
 This
-assumes the Tor client daemon is available via localhost on the default "slow"
+assumes the Tor client daemon is available via localhost port 9050; modify for
-SOCKS port, 9050; modify for your setup.
+your setup.

 ```
 git -c http.proxy=socks5h://127.0.0.1:9050 clone <URL>